kangalio/etterna-raspbian/README.md

 1. Download this repository
 1. Open a terminal in the downloaded directory and type "make -j4"
 1. Wait for quite a while
+1. [Enable the OpenGL driver](https://eltechs.com/how-to-enable-opengl-on-raspberry-pi/) for framerates over 2fps
 1. It's finished.
 To start Etterna, execute the etterna file inside the etterna directory

 Note that this script does not install Etterna on the system.
-That might come later, but for now you'll have to start Etterna in every time through the directory you compiled in.
+I might add it later, but for now you'll have to start Etterna in every time through the directory you compiled in.

 ## Errors?